 I used basic terrain in Unity with default settings and it was fine for basic terrain design.
 It is also pretty easy to do.
 Just like in image editors, you can select a brush, its size and shape and “draw” the terrain height, textures, smooth it out, put details like rocks and trees.
 However, it looks ugly, because the geometry of the terrain is limited and there are sharp edges everywhere.
 Maybe I should have looked at some tutorials and 3rd party terrain tools.

 Optimize early for VR.
 The profiler is your friend.
 Either design your levels with optimizations techniques in mind or design, implement, optimize and iterate.
 It is hard to change whole scenes at the end when you suddenly realize you need to optimize.
-Here are few videos on optimization.
-Surprisingly optimizations for mobiles are also a good fit for VR.
-Here is my playlist on VR.
+Surprisingly, optimizations for mobiles are also a good fit for VR.

 Test your project with other people.
 Never solo dev till the very end.
 Have a bunch of people willing to try it.
 Invite them over for pizza or something and have an informal playtest.
 You, as a developer, are blind when it comes to certain flaws in your design.